FreeCodeCampOKC/topic-suggestions/README.md

 1. Salary negotation for a new job
 1. Salary negotiation for an existing job
 1. Creating a 30-second intro/elevator pitch about yourself
+1. Why I Chose This Tech Stack: _Tech List_
+1. Starting a Project in _Technology X_
+1. How to Get Started with _Technology X_